Neil-Runcie/Reverse-C/README.md

 The project is set up to be built using cmake.
 After running cmake and make commands to build the project, the "reverse-c" executable will be present for use with a code file

 Running the reverse-c transpiler from the command line can be done by passing the text file containing the code as the first parameter to the application such as "./reverse-c code.txt" on linux for example
+When command runs successfully, then a new file called "CFile.c" will be produced that can be compiled using most popular C compilers

 ## Documentation
 For  documentation of the Reverse-C language, open the instruction.html page in your browser